 In March of 2009, our fire department was asked to house MABAS Division 36’s All Terrain Vehicle (ATV).
 This ATV is used for brush fires, transporting injured parties from remote areas, and transportation of fire personnel to and from remote areas for fire and EMS incidents.
 This ATV is housed at the Hanna City Fire Station.

 In October of 2014, Logan-Trivoli Fire became the first fire department in Peoria County to use the new Peoria County P-25 Public Safety Trunked Radio System.
 This digital radio system, as of June 2015, is now used by every fire department in Peoria County and all public safety users in the County.
 The initial call for service is toned out on the VHF radio system and then all radio communication moves to the P-25 radio system.
-Streaming audio of all radio traffic is available at http://www.broadcastify.com/listen/feed/18278 .
-Audio streaming is available on a PC, Apple or app on a smartphone, we recommend the Scanner Radio or Broadcastify app for smartphones.
+Streaming audio of all radio traffic is available at http://www.broadcastify.com/listen/feed/18278 Audio streaming is available on a PC, Apple, and Android.
+We recommend the Scanner Radio or Broadcastify app for smartphones.
 In January of 2019, the P-25 radio system moved to the State of Illinois, Motorola owned, Starcom 21 radio system.
 This move greatly enhanced our radio interoperability.

 Elliott Plumer and Gene Tuttle were also honored with a gold ax and open house for their 50 years of service.
-Both Elliott and Gene joined the fire department in September, 1965 and continue to respond on calls today.
+Both Elliott and Gene joined the fire department in September, 1965.
 Elliott and Gene were one of the first EMT’s at the Trivoli Station in the mid 1970’s.
 Gene remains active on the department.
 Elliott passed away on November 27, 2020; he had served 55 years on the department.
 An emblem and lettering on Engine 441 at the Trivoli Station recognizes Elliott’s years of service.